Translate this page:

 Trinidad Moreno, from the real estate agency Morcas, points out that “Scandinavians are the top buyers of property on the island, followed by Germans and British.
 Although lately Swiss are getting more interested in investing in Mallorca”.

 What does it cost to buy a second home in Mallorca?

-Similar to all Spanish cities, the real estate market in Mallorca also suffered a deep descent during the years of the crisis (around 39%), but since 2015 it is experiencing a slowly rise thanks to foreign investments.
+Similar to all Spanish cities, the real estate market in Mallorca also suffered a deep descent during the years of the crisis (around 39%), but since 2015 it is experiencing a slow rise thanks to foreign investments.
 Nowadays, the price per square meter in the capital, Palma de Mallorca, is 1.657€.

-Comparison of prices in the Balearic islands and in Spain
+Comparison of prices in the Balearic Islands and in Spain